-We were able to prove Part 2 of Conjecture 1.3, but failed to provide a full analysis of the algorithm intended for Part 1.
-We comment that we can prove a promise problem version of Conjecture 1.3; specifically, this promise problem (stated in Theorem 5.5) refers to inputs promised to reside in a set $\Pi' \supset \Pi$ and the tester is required to distinguish graphs in Π from graphs that are ε -far from Π .
+We were able to prove Part 2 of Conjecture 1.3, but failed to provide a full analysis of an algorithm that we designed for Part 1.
+However, we were able to prove a promise problem version of Conjecture 1.3; specifically, this promise problem (stated in Theorem 5.5) refers to inputs promised to reside in a set $\Pi' \supset \Pi$ and the tester is required to distinguish graphs in Π from graphs that are ε -far from Π .

 In contrast to the foregoing results that aim at identifying properties with a substantial gap between the query complexity of adaptive versus non-adaptive testing, we also study cases in which no such gap exists.
-Since query complexity that is linear in the reciprocal of the proximity parameter is minimal for many natural properties (and, in fact, for any property that is "non-trivial for testing"), we focus on non-adaptive testers that (approximately) meet this bound.
+Since query complexity that is linear in the reciprocal of the proximity parameter is minimal for many natural properties (and, in fact, for any property that is "non-trivial for testing" (see Footnote 2)), we focus on non-adaptive testers that (approximately) meet this bound.
 Among the results obtained in this direction, we highlight the following one.

-Theorem 1.4 (the query complexity of collections of O(1) cliques): For every positive integer c, there exists a non-adaptive tester of query complexity $\widetilde{O}(\epsilon^{-1})$ for the set of graphs such that each graph consists of a collection of upto c cliques.
-Furthermore, this tester runs in time $\widetilde{O}(\epsilon^{-1})$.
+Theorem 1.4 (the query complexity of collections of O(1) cliques): For every positive integer c, there exists a non-adaptive tester of query complexity $\tilde{O}(\epsilon^{-1})$ for the set of graphs such that each graph consists of a collection of up to c cliques.
+Furthermore, this tester runs in time $\tilde{O}(\epsilon^{-1})$.

 Discussion.
-The foregoing results demonstrate that a finer look at (graph) property testing in the adjacency matrix model reveals the role of algorithm design.
+The foregoing results demonstrate that a finer look at property testing of graphs in the adjacency matrix model reveals the role of algorithm design in this model.
 In particular, in some cases (see, e.g., Theorems 1.1 and 1.2), carefully designed adaptive algorithms outperform any non-adaptive algorithm.
 Indeed, this conclusion stands in contrast to [GT, Thm.
-2], which suggests that a less fine view (which ignores polynomial blow-ups)4 deems algorithm design irrelevant to the model.
-We also note that, in some cases (see, e.g., Theorem 1.4 and Part 3 of Theorem 1.1), carefully designed non-adaptive algorithms outperform straightforward ones.
+2], which suggests that a less fine view (which ignores polynomial blow-ups)5 deems algorithm design irrelevant to this model.
+We also note that, in some cases (see, e.g., Theorem 1.4 and Part 3 of Theorem 1.1), carefully designed non-adaptive algorithms outperform canonical ones.

-A different perspective on this work is as a study of the relation between adaptive and non-adaptive queries.
-Needless to say, this fundamental relation was studied in a variety of models, and the current work studies it in a specific natural model (i.e., of property testing in the adjacency matrix representation).5 Our results demonstarte that, in this model, the relation between the adaptive and non-adaptive query-complexities is not fixed, but rather varies with the computational problem at hand.
+As discussed previously, one of the goals of this work was to study the relation between adaptive and non-adaptive testers in the adjacency matrix model.
+Our results demonstrate that, in this model, the relation between the adaptive and non-adaptive query-complexities is not fixed, but rather varies with the computational problem at hand.
 In some cases (e.g., Theorem 1.4) the complexities are essentially equal (indeed, as in the case of sampling [CEG]).
 In other cases (e.g., Theorem 1.1), these complexities are related by a fixed power (e.g., 4/3) that is strictly between 1 and 2.
 And, yet, in other cases (e.g., Theorem 5.5) the non-adaptive complexity is quadratic in the adaptive complexity, which is the maximum gap possible (by [AFKS, GT]).
-We conjecture that, for any $t \ge 3$, there exists a property for which the aforementioned complexities are related by a power of 2 - (2/t).
+Furthermore (by Theorem 5.5), for any $t \geq 4$, there exists a promise problem for which the aforementioned complexities are related by a power of 2 - (2/t).